 If you’re used to renting by yourself, you’ll know all about the extra costs that come with living on your own.
 Costs such as council tax and utility bills.
 However, your monthly mortgage payments could be cheaper than your rent, so you might actually be able to save more money as a homeowner.

-If you’re applying for a buy to let property, you may already have a number of properties on which you’re the sole mortgage holder.
+If you’re applying for a buy-to-let mortgage, you may already have a number of properties on which you’re the sole mortgage holder.
 So lenders will look on this favourably if you’ve kept up with your repayments.

-Use our Mortgage Payments Calculator to see what the mortgage repayments could look like on your own.
+Use our Mortgage Calculator to see what the mortgage repayments could look like on your own.

 How much you can borrow on a mortgage depends on a few factors.
 Lenders want to make sure you can repay your mortgage without struggling.
 They’ll run affordability checks as a way to ‘stress-test’ the amount you’re asking to borrow.
 They’ll also look at your credit history, your income, and your deposit.